The International Arbitration Review: India

 The model treaty does, however, provide for a protective regime prohibiting the host state from committing violations of customary international law that amount to a denial of justice, a fundamental breach of due process, targeted discrimination or manifestly abusive treatment.

-Two recent pieces of case law have clarified that the Act does not apply to BIT arbitrations.
+Two recent case laws have clarified that the Act does not apply to BIT arbitrations.
 The Delhi High Court, while hearing an anti-arbitration application brought by the Union of India against Vodafone PLC (who had invoked investment arbitration under the India–UK BIT), has, inter alia, held:

 - the jurisdiction of Indian courts is not barred in relation to BIT arbitration, as there is neither a statutory bar nor any case law that bars such jurisdiction;